-Following this post and discussion on the 5 new types of freelancers, I’ve pulled together more freelance stats from the US, UK and further afield for you to get an idea of how freelancers are faring across the world.
+Following this post and discussion on definition of freelancing, we’ve pulled together more freelance stats from the US, UK, Europe, Japan and further afield for you to get an idea of how freelancers are faring across the world.

 Arm yourself with these stats if anyone asks you “Why would you want to go freelance?” and show them that you’re not alone!

 “Freelancing in America” is the most comprehensive measure of the independent workforce.
 How many Americans are freelancing?
 Why?
 How will they play a critical role in the rapid evolution of work?